Intellectual Property

-In the state of California, intellectual property is divided into four major areas: Trade Secrets, Trademark, Copyright and Patent.
+In the state of California, intellectual property is divided into four major areas: Trade Secrets, Trademarks, Copyrights, and Patents.
 Each has its own legal protection.
 Violating intellectual property laws is a punishable offense.

 Trade Secrets: this is a concept that is derived from competitive economic value due to its very secrecy.
 A trade secret is maintained as confidential by its rightful owner.
 A trade secret can alternatively be protected legally by a patent.
 Because patent applications become public, a trade secret is only kept so by the confines of confidentiality.

-Trademark: A trademark is a name, symbol, word, sound or defining characteristic which makes consumers think about a product.
+Trademark: A trademark is a name, symbol, word, sound, or defining characteristic that makes consumers think about a product.
 For example, the Nike swoosh can stand alone and consumers will know that the company behind the product is, in fact, Nike.

 Patent: When someone obtains a patent for their invention, they are effectively eliminating the possibility that anyone else can legally recreate the product.
 Patents must be applied for and approved.
 Once approved, a patent is valid for 20 years.